sashafklein/trackable-request-handler/README.md

 It is designed to be ambivalent to the method of request.
 So `axios`, `fetch`, `Amplify.get` etc should all work, with slight configuration.

+> Note: This package expects that your app incorporates both `redux` and the `redux-thunk` middleware.
+It will not work without them.

 ### Basic usage

 After setup (below), you can use the module by defining an API function, which returns an object defining the `path` (endpoint object) of your request, the `offlineReponse` (a canned API response for when you run your app offline), and optional `onSuccess` and `onFailure` functions.